m0kai/Grimoire/Dark Arts/Privesc/Windows/Enumeration/Unquoted Service Paths.md

 For example, if the path is `C:\Program Files\service.exe`, you put your malware in `C:\Program.exe`, and that gets picked up before the first path.

 #### winpeas.exe
-You can also get this information using winpeas.exe for enumeration. [[Dark Arts/File Transfer/Windows|File Transfer]] the executable over to the target box.
+You can also get this information using winpeas.exe for enumeration. [[Dark Arts I/File Transfer/Windows|File Transfer]] the executable over to the target box.
 ```powershell
 # dumps a lot of info
 # looking for: